 Master of Community Development

-- Core curriculum courses explore complex issues in contemporary community development: diversity, social justice, regional and global issues
+- Core curriculum courses explore complex issues in contemporary community development: diversity, social justice, regional, and global issues

-- Unique interdisciplinary/holistic studies
+- Unique interdisciplinary and holistic studies

 - Collaborative teaching methods